Invisalign Aligners vs. Braces: Which Is Right For Your Smile?

 Braces offer a personalized customizable option with colorful rubber bands, which come in nearly every color under the sun!
 Kids and adults alike love matching their rubber bands to their style – whether it’s seasonal colors, favorite sports team, or just a color to go with every outfit!

-Because braces have been around a long time, so researchers and engineers have dedicated a great deal of time, resources, and expertise on perfecting their use.
+Because braces have been around a long time, researchers and engineers have dedicated a great deal of time, resources, and expertise to perfect their use.

 A licensed, experienced orthodontist will have been treating patients with braces since they first began training, so you’re sure to be getting treatment from a true expert.

 That means that, when your orthodontist uses braces to straighten your teeth, they can predict with maximum precision where each tooth will need to be moved for the best results, the straightest teeth, and the healthiest smile.

 Using state-of-the-art technology and biocompatible, medical-grade materials, orthodontists use braces to achieve safe, effective, long-lasting results for patients young and old.

 5Braces Are Less Expensive, and Insurance May Cover in Full for Younger Patients

 Cost is a significant factor for families seeking orthodontic treatment, and the lower cost of braces is an attractive feature of this treatment.
 Braces cost between $1,700 and $3,500, depending on factors such as the severity of the condition and the region where you live.
 Invisalign treatment, on the other hand, begins at $2,400, up to $9,000.

 Insurance can make a difference in costs as well.
 While some insurance plans cover both braces and Invisalign treatments, many state-subsidized plans offer coverage only for braces.
 Each state’s insurance plan varies in its coverage options, but in certain states, younger patients may be able to get their braces treatment covered in full.
 Check your state's insurance options for more information.